ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 of the same values using the operator `==`, `<=`, `>=`, respectively.

 * data types are not implicitly converted in comparisons.
-So, for example, `13 == '13'` yields false.

-Note that `==` comparisons between structured values, even if the values are equal, yield false.
+Note that `==` comparisons between a structured value and any value, including the same structured value, yield false.
-Also `!=` comparisons between structured values, even if the values are equal, yield true.
+Also `!=` comparisons between a structured value and any value, including the same structured value, yield true.
 <!-- issue: comparison with structured value -->

 ##### Regular Expressions